How to draw a pharaoh

 Now, it’s time to draw the mouth and lips.
 Start by drawing a small horizontal line as the middle line of the mouth.
 Add two small curved lines on each end to create the corners of the mouth.
 For the lips, draw a gentle curve that connects the corners of the mouth.

-See also How to roast duck legs
+See also How to reset a radio controlled clock

 For the facial details, draw the ears.
 Pharaohs typically had elongated ears, so make sure to depict that in your drawing.
 Add small details like earrings or jewelry if you like.